The Medical Practice Consultant

 Provide Consultative Services

-The medical practice consultant provides an array of services for physician medical practices.
+The medical practice advisors provides an array of services for physician medical practices.
 The following is a sample of just a few:

-• Negotiation with managed-care plans Medical practices need to increase their own reimbursement from managed-care plans.
+- Negotiation with managed-care plans Medical practices need to increase their own reimbursement from managed-care plans.
 This need is accomplished by negotiating an increase in price from these plans.
 This process includes the development of a managed care strategy for the practice.
-A medical practice consultant helps with this process and negotiation.
+Medical practice consulting helps with this process and negotiation.

-• Embezzlement review Fear of employee theft warrants an embezzlement review for some medical practices.
-This should be performed by an independent third party, such as the practice’s medical practice consultant.
+- Embezzlement review Fear of employee theft warrants an embezzlement review for some medical practices.
+This should be performed by an independent third party, such as the practice’s medical practice advisors.

 Have questions?
 I’m here to help.